 Eggs are great for a low-carb vegetarian diet because they are protein-rich and contain healthy fats (and keep you full longer due to their high protein).
-Bonus points: They’re easy to prepare and you can avoid monotony by cooking them different ways, says Shalek.
-“You can remove the yolk if you’re watching cholesterol levels,” she says.
+Bonus points: They’re easy to prepare and you can avoid monotony by cooking them in different ways, says Shalek.
+“You can also remove the yolk if you’re watching cholesterol levels,” she says.

 Carbohydrates: Less than 1 gram per egg

 “Tofu is a great source of protein for non-meat eaters, and it’s so versatile that it can be used in various dishes,” says Shalek.
 It’s low in calories and fat and high in iron and calcium.

 Like tofu, tempeh is also a good source of protein for non-meat eaters, and it’s just as versatile, says Shalek.
 Plus, it contains probiotics.